Sorry, you need to enable JavaScript to visit this website.

 Dividends

-In line with our focus on delivering shareholder value, the Board declared a third interim dividend of RM0.74 per share for the financial year ended 31 December 2024.
-This brings total dividends for the year to RM1.79 per share.
-Our dividend policy is rooted in balancing shareholder returns with prudent reinvestment to fuel business growth, ensuring the long-term sustainability of this policy.
+In line with our commitment to deliver sustainable returns to shareholders, the Board of Directors declared a third interim dividend of RM0.90 per share for the financial year ended 31 December 2025, 16 sen higher than the previous financial year.
+This brings total dividends for the year to RM2.20 per share, reflecting our balanced approach to rewarding shareholders while continuing to reinvest for long-term growth.

 Corporate Governance